nazuke/SEOMacroscope/README.md

 There are still going to be many bugs in this version, and many features and functions remain to be implemented.

-However, this beta version is functional enough to be used for many link checking tasks right now.
+However, it is functional enough to be used for many link checking tasks right now.

 ### Basic functionality includes: